Acerca de

 Patricia Gomez

-Dr. Patricia Gómez has more than 20 years of direct experience working on engineering, resilience and sustainability-related opportunities in both the public sector and private industries.
+Dr. Patricia Gómez brings over 20 years of hands-on experience in engineering, resilience, and sustainability across both the public and private sectors.

-Dr. Gómez began her career with Miami-Dade County as an Engineer with the Department of Environmental Resources Management working on the County’s Climate Action Plan.
-Dr. Gómez is a LEED AP BD+C accredited professional, a Certified Energy Manager and a Professional Engineer in the State of Florida.
-Dr. Gómez holds a Ph.D. in Industrial Engineering from University of Miami.
+Dr. Gómez began her career with Miami-Dade County as an Engineer in the Department of Environmental Resources Management, where she contributed to the County’s first Climate Action Plan.
+She is a LEED Accredited Professional (BD+C), a Certified Energy Manager, and a licensed Professional Engineer in the State of Florida.
+Dr. Gómez earned her Ph.D. in Industrial Engineering from the University of Miami.

 Randall Mathews